publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptA/m__us_usc_t25_s450j–1.md

     (g) __Addition to contract of full amount contractor entitled; adjustment__

-        Upon the approval of a self-determination contract, the Secretary shall add to the contract the full amount of funds to which the contractor is entitled under subsection (a) of this section, subject to adjustments for each subsequent year that such tribe or tribal organization administers a Federal program, function, service, or activity under such contract.
+        Upon the approval of a self-determination contract, the Secretary shall add to the contract the full amount of funds to which the contractor is entitled under subsection (a), subject to adjustments for each subsequent year that such tribe or tribal organization administers a Federal program, function, service, or activity under such contract.

     (h) __Indirect costs for contracts for construction programs__